richHong/richHong.github.io/_posts/2016-02-25-recursion.md

 _.flatten
 ---
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Let's take a look at a more complex example with the underscore function, _.flatten.
 This function will take a nested array and put all elements on one level.
-For instance the array, [[3, 4], [5, 6]], would have a flattened array, [3, 4, 5, 6].
+For instance the array, [[3, 4], [5, 6]], would have a flattened array of [3, 4, 5, 6].
 See the code snippet below.

 {% highlight javascript linenos %}
 var _.flatten = function(nestedArray, result) {